 You should also consider the possibility of having either a low or abundant milk supply as both can cause different issues.
 Hence, be prepared with a list of meals that can ease your breastfeeding experience.

 You May Also Read This: How Massage Helps With Your Postnatal Recovery

 Maintain proper hygiene

 Are you following certain confinement practices during your early postnatal period?
 If you do, you must have heard a famous notion that showering daily can bring you illnesses and diseases when you’re old and grey.

 Not only has it not been proven to be true, but following this particular practice may do you more harm than good, especially in this humid country.

 Not showering for days can cause oil and sweat to build up on your skin and hair, causing rashes, itching, and also dandruff.

+For your C-section incision to heal properly, gently clean it once a day with soap and water.
+Pat dry with a fresh towel and daub on antibiotic ointment afterwards – talk to your doctor about whether you need something extra like gauze or should let the wound open up for some air too!
 Most importantly, keep the affected area clean and dry.
-This will prevent dirt from getting into the wound and cause further infection as your body would have a poorer constitution during this time.
+This will prevent dirt from getting into the wound and causing further infection as your body would have a poorer constitution during this time.